natecostello/van_two_point_oh/blog/2021-10-9-dynamat-thinsulate-felt/wall-treatments.md

  # one or more categories is permitted
  - parietal
 navTitle:
-title: Thinsulate, Neoprene, and Felt
+title: Wall and Ceiling Treatments
 author: Nate
 date: 2021-10-09
 tags: